BMW iX Review & Prices

 Out on the motorway it's lovely and quiet, making long journeys relaxing, while each of the motor options will get you up to speed quickly.
 And when you take the iX down a twisty road it swaps serene comfort for surprising agility.
 This is still a big, heavy SUV, but it's one of the more capable electric SUVs in corners.
 All models have all-wheel drive, which helps offer reassuring grip as you accelerate out of bends.

 If this sounds like the car for you, head on over to our BMW iX deals page to see how much money Carwow can save you.
 You can also get a great deal on a used iX as well as other used BMWs.
-Need to sell your current car?
+Want to sell your car online?
 Carwow can help with that, too.

 How much is the BMW iX?